databricks/terraform-provider-databricks/docs/resources/metastore_data_access.md

 ## Import

-This resource can be imported by combination of workspace id and metastore id:
+This resource can be imported by combination of metastore id and the data access name.

 ```bash
 terraform import databricks_metastore_data_access.this '<metastore_id>|<name>'